 - Open every day from 8:00 am until 3:30 pm.
 Try to get there by 2:00 pm at the latest.

-- They charge 1100 colones per car, which is around $2, and you pay at the main entrance.
+- They charge 1100 colones per car, which is around $2, and you pay at the souvenir shop inside the park.
+You can pay with card.

 Type of forest: